Billy Sherwood

 William Wyman Sherwood (born March 14, 1965) is an American multi-instrumentalist, songwriter, singer, record producer and mixing engineer.
 He is best known for his tenures in the English progressive rock band Yes as guitarist and keyboardist in 1994 and from 1997 to 2000 and as bassist since 2015, following the death of original bassist Chris Squire.
-He is known for working with former and current Yes members on other projects as well.
+He is also known for working with former and current Yes members on other projects.

 In addition to his involvement with Yes, Sherwood is the frontman of progressive rock groups World Trade, Circa and formerly Lodgic.
 In 2017, he joined Asia after the death of original singer and bassist John Wetton.
 Outside of these bands, Sherwood has worked as a producer since the 1990s, most notably on tribute albums dedicated to Pink Floyd, The Beatles, Queen and many others.
 He is also a solo artist, having released ten studio albums to date.

 Early life

 Sherwood was born on March 14, 1965, in Las Vegas, Nevada.
 He was born into a musical family; his father Bobby Sherwood was an actor, musician, and big band leader and his mother Phyllis is a former singer and drummer.
 His brother Michael was a singer and keyboardist.
-Sherwood's godfather was late comedian Milton Berle.
+Sherwood's godfather was comedian Milton Berle.